David Boren: Oklahoma House of Representatives

-Governor
+Governor of Oklahoma

 In 1974, Boren ran for governor.
 In keeping with the anti-establishment movements of that Watergate scandal-era campaign season, Boren's effort included the "Boren Broom Brigade" to demonstrate his pledge to "sweep out the Old Guard" and bring fundamental reforms to state government.

 Boren and Congressman Clem McSpadden defeated incumbent David Hall in the primary election and moved into a runoff for the Democratic nomination.
 Boren beat McSpadden in the runoff and subsequently defeated Republican Jim Inhofe in the general election.
-Coincidentally, Inhofe would go on to be his successor in the United States Senate in the 1994 special election after his resignation.
+Inhofe would go on to be his successor in the United States Senate in the 1994 special election after his resignation.
+He was inaugurated on January 12, 1975.
+At 33, he was the youngest governor ever inaugurated in Oklahoma.

-During his tenure Boren worked on: eliminating the inheritance tax for property left by one spouse to another; a reduction in the state income tax rate; improvements to the state corrections program in the wake of the 1973 Oklahoma State Penitentiary riot; and elimination of more than a hundred state agencies, commissions, and boards.
+During his tenure Boren worked on eliminating the inheritance tax for property left by one spouse to another, a reduction in the state income tax rate, improvements to the state corrections program in the wake of the 1973 Oklahoma State Penitentiary riot, and elimination of more than a hundred state agencies, commissions, and boards.
 Boren attracted national attention during the Energy Crisis when he advocated nationwide deregulation of natural gas prices.

+1978 U.S. Senate Campaign

 Boren opted not to run for reelection in 1978, instead running for the United States Senate seat held by the retiring Dewey Bartlett.
 He won a multi-candidate primary with 46 percent of the vote to second-place finisher Ed Edmondson's 28 percent.
 Boren then defeated Edmondson in the runoff, and Republican Robert Kamm, former President of Oklahoma State University, in the general election.